m3db/m3/doc/sharding.md

 }

 enum ShardState {
   INITIALIZING,
+  LEAVING,
   AVAILABLE
 }
 ```

 ### Shard assignment

-The assignment of shards is performed by an independent sequentially consistent management service.
-The management service simply assigns goal state for the shard assignment.
+Shard assignment is performed by an independent, sequentially-consistent management service.
+The management service assigns goal states for shard assignment.

-For a write to appear as successful for a given replica it must succeed against all assigned hosts for that shard.
-That means if there is a given shard with a host assigned as *AVAILABLE* and another host assigned as *INITIALIZING* for a given replica writes to both these hosts must appear as successful to appear as successful to that given replica.
+For a write to appear as successful for a given replica it must succeed against enough assigned hosts for that shard, as defined by the system's write consistency level.
+The levels are:

+* LevelOne: A write is successful if written to a single node.
+* LevelMajority: A write is successful if written to a majority, i.e. a quorum, of nodes.
+* LevelAll: A write is successful if written to all nodes.

+Only writes to *AVAILABLE* nodes count as a successful write.

-It is up to the nodes themselves to bootstrap shards when the assignment of new shards to it are discovered in the *INITIALIZING* state and to transition the state to *AVAILABLE* once bootstrapped by calling the management service back when done.
+It is up to the nodes to bootstrap shards when the assignment of new shards to it are discovered in the *INITIALIZING* state and to transition the state to *AVAILABLE* once bootstrapped by calling the management service back when done.

 The management server can then make a decision to remove the shard assignment from a host the shard was transferring from once it sees all shard assignments are *AVAILABLE* for a given shard.

-Nodes will not start serving reads for the new shard sets they are assigned until they have bootstrapped data for those shards.
+Nodes will not start serving reads for new shard sets they are assigned until they have bootstrapped data for those shards.

 #### Node add

 A node is added to the cluster by calling the management service.
-The shards assigned to the new node will become *INITIALIZING* and the node will discover they need to be bootstrapped  and will begin bootstrapping the data using all replicas available to it.
+The shards assigned to the new node will enter the *INITIALIZING* state, the node will discover they need to be bootstrapped and will begin bootstrapping the data using all available replicas.

 #### Node down

-A node will not be taken out of the cluster unless specifically removed by calling the management service.
-If a node goes down and is unavailable the clients performing reads will be served an error from the replica for the shard range that the node owns.
+A node will not be taken out of the cluster unless removed by calling the management service.
+If a node goes down and is unavailable, the clients performing reads will be served an error from the replica for the shard range that the node owns.
 During this time it will rely on reads from other replicas to continue uninterrupted operation.

 #### Node remove

 A node is removed by calling the management service.
 The management service will shuffle shards amongst the replica set.
-Remaining servers will discover they are now in possession of shards that need to be bootstrapped and will begin bootstrapping the data using all replicas available to it.
+Remaining servers will discover they are now in possession of shards that need to be bootstrapped and will begin bootstrapping the data using all available replicas.